 According to Net Nanny, a parenting information site, most social media sites have age restrictions; users must be a certain age to create an account.
 This is to protect children’s personal information and safeguard their online safety.

 Most of the popular social media sites set their age limits at 13.
-You must be this age in order to create an account on Facebook, Twitter, Reddit, Pinterest, Snapchat and Instagram, while the age limits for WhatsApp and Vine are 16 and 17 respectively.
+You must be this age in order to create an account on Facebook, Twitter, Reddit, Pinterest, Snapchat and Instagram.
+The age limits for WhatsApp and Vine are 16 and 17 respectively.

 However, these sites depend on users submitting their real date of birth when creating an account to enforce these restrictions.
 By changing the year of their birth when they register, children can bypass age limits to create social media accounts.